 If you want to shoot this wide and this fast, the Laowa 15mm is a no-brainer – especially for anyone who shoots video as well as stills.

-Best wide-angle lenses for Canon in 2019: which one should you buy?
+Best wide-angle lenses for Canon: which one should you buy?

 Landscape photography composition: fill the frame with a wide angle lens